Support for children and young people with SEND in educational settings

 For a small number of children a mainstream setting might not be the most appropriate placement to meet their special educational needs, and a more specialist placement will be required.

-You can find comprehensive information about special educational needs on the government website.
+You can find lots of information about special educational needs on the government website.

 You can also find information on what help is available if you care for a disabled child on the government website.